VerGjor/CourtCounter/README.md

 In either case, you will need to select a sport or game to track.
 Importantly, you'll need to select a sport with either multiple ways to score points or multiple metrics to track.
 If you have trouble choosing, here are some suggestions:

-Baseball Scores App: Track both runs and outs
+Baseball Scores App: Track both runs and outs <br>
-American Football Scores App: Add a button for each of the 4 amounts of points a team can score in american football.
+American Football Scores App: Add a button for each of the 4 amounts of points a team can score in american football.<br>
-Football Scores app: Track both points and fouls
+Football Scores app: Track both points and fouls<br>
 Your project will be evaluated using the Score Keeper project rubric.

 <h1>Information</h1>